Skip to main content

 divorce process is often resolved through mediation.
 Consulting a divorce lawyer familiar with mediation before proceeding with family law mediation in family court can be beneficial.
 A divorce attorney can help divorcing couples avoid divorce litigation by utilizing mediation in a family law case.
 Many state courts, including Missouri, promote the use of mediation in child custody and support matters by court rule.

 In contrast to arbitration, the third-party mediator will not decide the matter.
 The mediator works with the parties to help them reach a mutually acceptable agreement that resolves the dispute.
-If the parties reach agreement, an attorney can become a valuable tool for drafting or reviewing the final document.
+If the parties reach agreement, an attorney can be a valuable tool for drafting or reviewing the final document.
 This is especially so when the final document will be a court order.

 Considerations When Selecting a Mediation Lawyer